gitlabhq/gitlabhq/doc/ci/docker/using_docker_images.md

   services = ["mysql:latest", "postgres:latest"]
 ```

+The image and services defined these way will be added to all builds run by that runner.

+### Accessing the services
 For example you need `wordpress` instance to test some API integration with `Wordpress`.
 You can for example use this image: [tutum/wordpress](https://registry.hub.docker.com/u/tutum/wordpress/).
-This is image that have fully preconfigured `wordpress` and have `MySQL` server built-in:

 ```
-[runners.docker]
-  image = "ruby:2.1"
-  services = ["mysql:latest", "postgres:latest", "tutum/wordpress:latest"]
+# .gitlab-ci.yml
+services:
+- tutum/wordpress:latest
 ```

 Next time when you run your application the `tutum/wordpress` will be started